-Since each loan has its own set of unique attributes, asking these 10 questions will help make comparing options easier.
+Since each loan has its own set of unique attributes, these 10 frequently asked questions will help make comparing options easier.
 We’ve answered these questions for the PLUS loan to get you started.
 Follow along with our PLUS vs VSAC parent loans to see the differences.

 Federal parent PLUS loans are for qualifying biological or adoptive parents (and, in some cases, stepparents) of students enrolled at least half-time in an eligible program at a participating school anywhere in the U.S. or abroad.
 The student must be eligible for federal student aid and have completed a Free Application for Federal Student Aid (FAFSA), the U.S. Department of Education’s aid application.
 Before a parent can apply for a Federal Direct PLUS loan, the student must first accept the maximum on a Federal Direct student loan for the academic year.